-Hurricane Erin is pulling away from the North Carolina coast on Thursday.
+Hurricane Erin is beginning to pull away from the North Carolina coast on Thursday morning.

 ° F FEELS LIKE